Zizo-Jo/DevOps-Note/notes/8-build-automation-and-cicd-with-jenkins.md

 Jenkins can share code between jobs.
 This is very useful when you have multiple jobs that do the same thing.
 You can create a shared library and use it in multiple jobs.
 Similar to function(to reuse)

+### Jenkins Shared Library
+Trigger Jenkins by manually/automatically/scheduling

+Automatically: webhook with preconfigured token, once push code,  do the pipeline.
 ### Versioning the app

 Each build tool or package manager has a way to version the app.
 For example maven has a pom.xml file where you can set